Image credit: picaidol

 7. Riverside

-Transport: You can choose from a number of boat transport such as the Chao Praya River Express Boat Service, which also connects to the Saphan Taksin BTS station.
+Transport: You can choose from several boat transport such as the Chao Praya River Express Boat Service, which also connects to the Saphan Taksin BTS station.
 These boats can drop you off at important attractions along the river at pier landings.

 Cons: Depending on where you stay, this location can be rather far from Saphan Taksin BTS station.
 The nightlife here is also quieter and since the area is more upscale, hotels are more pricey too.